mizrael/OpenSleigh/readme.md

 - **[Sample1](https://github.com/mizrael/OpenSleigh/tree/develop/samples/Sample1)** is a simple .NET Console Application showing how to bootstrap OpenSleigh and use In-Memory persistence and transport.

 - **[Sample2](https://github.com/mizrael/OpenSleigh/tree/develop/samples/Sample2)** is a more interesting scenario, with a Web API acting as message producer and a Console Application as subscriber.
 This example uses RabbitMQ and MongoDB.
+It also uses a custom naming policy for some messages, which allows greater flexibility with exchanges and queue generation.

 ## Roadmap
 - add more tests